shakeel-faiz/FF/006/Jan27/working-with-pdf-files-in-python.md

 - Splitting PDFs into separate files
 - Adding watermarks to PDF pages

+## Sample Codes

+You can download all sample codes used in this article from the following link.
+It contains codes, input files and output files.

+- [Code Examples and Sample Input Files – Working with PDF Files in Python][1]

 ## Install pypdf

 To install pypdf, simply run the following command in your terminal or command prompt: